bartek/bricks-playground/JOURNAL.md

-[x] Fixed issue in restoring references from localStorage [x] Added useMouseOnCanvas hook to prevent misplaced bricks
+[x] Fixed issue in restoring references from localStorage [x] Added useMouseOnCanvas hook to prevent misplaced bricks [ ] Don't allow a brick to collide with another

 [ ] When we add a brick, we need to know its type, and then use that when rendering all the bricks (in blocks.map in PlaneEditor)
 [ ] Add Rectangle, and ensure Rollover considers current brick